redhat-cop/businessautomation-cop/pam-eap-setup/README.md

                                        Please refer to the documentation for valid values 'git_hook_location' is only taken into account if 'git_hook' has a valid value

+                 - logfile=file      : create a log file of the installation.
+                                       If 'file' is missing defaults to 'pam-setup.log'.

                 Configuring an Oracle datasource